asjadnaqvi/30DayMapChallenge2021/README.md

 # 30DayMapChallenge 2021

-Here are my entries for the [30DayMapChallenge 2021](https://github.com/tjukanovt/30DayMapChallenge) that I published on [Twitter](https://twitter.com/AsjadNaqvi) from Nov 1 till Nov 30th 2021.
-The challenge was started by [Topi Tjukanov](https://twitter.com/tjukanov) and has some really creative entries.
+Here are my entries for the [30DayMapChallenge 2021](https://github.com/tjukanovt/30DayMapChallenge) that I published daily on [Twitter](https://twitter.com/AsjadNaqvi) from 1-30th Nov 2021.
+The challenge was started by [Topi Tjukanov](https://twitter.com/tjukanov) and has some really amazing and inspiring entries.
 Three of my visualizations made it in the [Top 10 posts](https://github.com/hn303/30DayMapChallenge-Bot): Day3, Day17, Day20.

 Some of these visualizations had to be programmed from scratch so it also involved some intense backend coding.
 I write up guides on these on [the Stata Guide on Medium](https://medium.com/the-stata-guide).